catppuccin/nvim/README.md

 ##### Special Integrations

-- **Feline.nvim**: Catppuccin provides this integration as a compoenent that you can select on your Feline config:
+- **Feline.nvim**: Catppuccin provides this integration as a component that you can select on your Feline config:

 ```lua
 require("feline").setup({